chertokdmitry/project-lvl1-s276/README.md

 * Look for chertokdmitry/braingames in packagist.
 * Install in Linux via composer: composer global require chertokdmitry/braingames.
-* Now run by command: brain-games
+* Each game runs by commands: brain-even, brain-calc, brain-gcd.

 ```